CHTC/chtc-website-source/hpc-job-submission.md

 	{:.term}
 <!-- Sample output -->

-- To select information about jobs in a certian date range use `--start` and `--end` Without it, `sacct` will only return jobs from the current day.
+- To select information about jobs in a certain date range use `--start` and `--end` Without it, `sacct` will only return jobs from the current day.

 	```
 	[alice@login]$ sacct --start=YYYY-MM-DD